tactik8/scrape_website/README.md

-# extract_from_image
+# scrape_website

-Python functions to extract information from images.
+Python functions to scrape information from website.

 ## Requirements
-- Develop extractors to retrieve each of the following information from an image:
+- Develop scrapers to retrieve each of the following information from a website:
-  - Faces
-  - Text (OCR)
-  - Nudity
+  - html content of main page
+  - list of pages from robots.txt file
+  - list of pages from sitemap.xml
-  - Licence plate number
+  - webserver
-  - Image Hash
+  - ip address
-  - Metadata / exif data
-  - Classification
+  - location (geography)
-  - Image quality
+  - technology
-  - Facial features
+  -

 - Output result in a list of json-ld schema.org records
   - email: https://schema.org/ContactPoint